Nissemanen/frukt/README.md

 ```
 this will print `hello world!` for infinity until the program is terminated.
 #### For loop
-A for loop is used to iterate through some elements in a `dict`/`array`/`list`.
-It's structured like `for {elements} {code}`. it works via getting the `__iter()` function of the `{elements}`, all built in types has this function and it returns either an `array` or `dict` of values (and keys in the case of a `dict`). it will not give any form of way of knowing what iteration its currently on, nor what value the current iteration has, that makes it good for loops with specific iterations, where the value isn't needed:
+A for loop is used to iterate through some elements in a `dict`/`list`.
+It's structured like `for {elements} {code}`. it works via getting the `__iter()` function of the `{elements}`, all built in types has this function and they always return a `list` or `dict` containing a value (and in the case of a dict there is a key linking to that value). it will not give any form of way of knowing what iteration its currently on, nor what value the current iteration has, that makes it good for loops with specific iterations, where the value isn't needed:
 ```lua
 for range(10) do
 	print("this will print 10 times!")